-Length Description Ownership Liquids pipelines Keystone Pipeline System 4,247 km (2,639 miles) Transports crude oil from Hardisty, Alberta, to U.S. markets at Wood River and Patoka Illinois, Cushing, Oklahoma, and Port Arthur, Texas 100% Cushing Marketlink Transports crude oil from the market hub at Cushing, Oklahoma to the Port Arthur, Texas refining market on facilities that form part of the Keystone Pipeline System 100% Under construction Houston Lateral and Houston Terminal 77 km (48 miles) To extend the Keystone Pipeline System to the Houston, Texas refining market 100% Keystone Hardisty Terminal Crude oil terminal located at Hardisty, Alberta, providing western Canadian producers with crude oil batch accumulation tankage and access to the Keystone Pipeline System 100% Grand Rapids Pipeline 460 km (287 miles) To transport crude oil and diluent between the producing area northwest of Fort McMurray, Alberta and the Edmonton/Heartland, Alberta market region 50% Northern Courier Pipeline 90 km (56 miles) To transport bitumen and diluent between the Fort Hills mine site and Suncor Energy's terminal located north of Fort McMurray, Alberta 100% In development Bakken Marketlink To transport crude oil from the Williston Basin producing region in North Dakota and Montana to Cushing, Oklahoma on facilities that form part of Keystone XL 100% Keystone XL 1,897 km (1,179 miles) To transport crude oil from Hardisty, Alberta to Steele City, Nebraska to expand capacity of the Keystone Pipeline System 100% Heartland Pipeline and TC Terminals 200 km (125 miles) Terminal and pipeline facilities to transport crude oil from the Edmonton/Heartland, Alberta region to facilities in Hardisty, Alberta 100% Energy East Pipeline 4,600 km (2,850 miles) To transport crude oil from western Canada to eastern Canadian refineries and export markets 100% Upland Pipeline 460 km (285 miles) To transport crude oil from, and between, multiple points in North Dakota and interconnect with the Energy East Pipeline at Moosomin, Saskatchewan 100%
+Length Description Ownership Liquids pipelines Keystone Pipeline System 4,247 km (2,639 miles) Transports crude oil from Hardisty, Alberta, to U.S. markets at Wood River and Patoka Illinois, Cushing, Oklahoma, and Port Arthur, Texas 100% Cushing Marketlink and Terminal Terminal and pipeline facilities to transport crude oil from the market hub at Cushing, Oklahoma to the Port Arthur, Texas refining market on facilities that form part of the Keystone Pipeline System 100% Under construction Houston Lateral and Houston Terminal 77 km (48 miles) To extend the Keystone Pipeline System to the Houston, Texas refining market 100% Grand Rapids Pipeline 460 km (287 miles) To transport crude oil and diluent between the producing area northwest of Fort McMurray, Alberta and the Edmonton/ Heartland, Alberta market region 50% Northern Courier Pipeline 90 km (56 miles) To transport bitumen and diluent between the Fort Hills mine site and Suncor Energy's terminal located north of Fort McMurray, Alberta 100% In development Bakken Marketlink To transport crude oil from the Williston Basin producing region in North Dakota and Montana to Cushing, Oklahoma on facilities that form part of Keystone XL 100% Keystone Hardisty Terminal Crude oil terminal located at Hardisty, Alberta, providing western Canadian producers with crude oil batch accumulation tankage and access to the Keystone Pipeline System 100% Keystone XL 1,897 km (1,179 miles) To transport crude oil from Hardisty, Alberta to Steele City, Nebraska to expand capacity of the Keystone Pipeline System 100% Heartland Pipeline and TC Terminals 200 km (125 miles) Terminal and pipeline facilities to transport crude oil from the Edmonton/Heartland, Alberta region to facilities in Hardisty, Alberta 100% Energy East Pipeline 4,600 km (2,850 miles) To transport crude oil from western Canada to eastern Canadian refineries and export markets 100% Upland Pipeline 460 km (285 miles)

-Further information about our pipeline holdings, developments and opportunities and significant regulatory developments which relate to Liquids Pipelines can be found in the MD&A in the Liquids Pipelines - Results, Liquids Pipelines - Understanding the Liquids Pipelines business and Liquids Pipelines - Significant Events sections, which sections of the MD&A are incorporated by reference herein.
+Further information about our pipeline holdings, developments and opportunities and significant regulatory developments which relate to Liquids Pipelines can be found in the MD&A in the Liquids Pipelines - Results, Liquids Pipelines - Understanding the Liquids Pipelines business and Liquids Pipelines - Significant events sections, which sections of the MD&A are incorporated by reference herein.